-- 82. PhonepayPlus will seek to use its power to withhold service revenue where a case has been allocated to Track 2, a breach of the Code appears to have taken place, and it considers that a provider will not be able or willing to pay such refunds, administrative charges and/or financial penalties as it estimates a CAT may impose in due course. - 83.
-When a case is allocated to Track 2, the Investigations Team will conduct a balanced assessment of the provider using the general criteria at paragraph 80 and further specific risk factors set out at Annex B. The Investigations Team may seek relevant information for these purposes, including published financial data in respect of the provider, details of revenue payment dates, and whether there are any sums available to be withheld. - 84.
-Where the assessment indicates that the criteria for a withhold may be fulfilled, the Investigations Team will draft an "Interim Warning Notice" and refer the matter to the IOP, who will convene a meeting in accordance with the procedure set out above at paragraph 77 and make a recommendation. - 85.
-The assessment will be based on the information known to the Investigations Team at the time.
-Where credible information is not made available to the Investigations Team the Executive may draw a negative inference where it is reasonable to do so. - 86.
-If the IOP considers that a withhold direction is appropriate, the Investigations Team will (unless there are important public interest reasons to the contrary) use reasonable
+- 82. The PSA will seek to use its power to withhold service revenue where a case has been allocated to Track 2, a breach of the Code appears to have taken place, and it considers that a provider will not be able or willing to pay such refunds, administrative charges and/or financial penalties as it estimates a CAT may impose in due course. - 83.
+When a case is allocated to Track 2, the Investigations Team will conduct a balanced assessment of the provider using the general criteria at paragraph 80 and further specific factors set out at Annex B. The Investigations Team may seek relevant information for these purposes, including published financial data in respect of the provider, details of revenue payment dates, and whether there are any sums available to be withheld.